rustbridge/in-a-box/resources/social-media.md

 For a one-off event, it’s better to just use your personal account (if you want), or send a direct message to the [RustBridge](https://twitter.com/RustBridge) Twitter account to ask them to retweet posts under a certain hashtag (or just a specific post).

+Although nobody will police your content, here's some general guidelines as to what works and what doesn't work:

+- Try and focus on promoting your inclusive work environment
+- Don't talk down other programming languages, programmers, tools, anyone in general
+- Be positive!
+- Only retweet from accounts that you know

 ## Tips & Tricks